USSLab/PROLE-Score/README.md

     year={2022}
     }

-If you want to add this tool in your website, you need to follow these step:
+If you want to add this tool to your website, you need to follow these steps:
 1. Add libraries as requirements
 ```pip install -r requirements.txt```